Conference Program

 Moderator:

-Michael Complita, principal in charge - VP strategic expansion, Elliott Bay Design Group
+Michael Complita, principal in charge - VP strategic expansion, Elliott Bay Design Group, USA

 Theater One Modeling, testing and validation